 Any employee who is a parent or legal guardian of a child that has received written notice from the child's school requesting his or her attendance at a disciplinary conference is entitled to take unpaid leave to attend the conference.
-Please contact the Administration to determine eligibility and scheduling before taking any leave to attend a disciplinary conference.
+Please contact your supervisor to determine eligibility and scheduling before taking any leave to attend a disciplinary conference.

-To be eligible for time off to attend a child's school, the employee must present the school's letter, which requests the employee's appearance at the school, to his or her supervisor at least two days before the requested time off.
+To be eligible for time off to attend a child's school, the employee must present the school's letter, which requests the employee's appearance at the school, to his or her supervisor at least two days before the requested time off (if advanced notice is provided).
 This type of leave will be unpaid.